-8) A love for sound design, layering textures and mixing loops
+- A love for sound design, layering textures, and mixing loops

 How to Make Money Selling Sample Packs

 The first thing you have to do is create a sample pack.
-You do this by choosing which piano chord that you are going to be stacking more melodies and other instrument’s progression chords on.
+You do this by choosing which piano chord you’re going to be stacking more melodies and other instrument’s progression chords on.

 This first piano chord is going to be the background music behind your percussion drum beats.

-D) Experiment with the same chord progression you recorded for your first layer: But change the second level; make the second chord progression deeper or fuller or lighter by changing octaves or playing the chord in a higher or a lower note.
+- Experiment with the same chord progression you recorded for your first layer, but change the second level.
+Make the second chord progression deeper or fuller or lighter by changing octaves or playing the chord in a higher or a lower note.

-F) The next several steps will be your preference to create the sound you want.
-Do you want to be delayed, echo, or shorter tones…It depends on what you want.
+- The next several steps will be your preference to create the sound you want.
+Do you want a delay, echo, or shorter tones…It depends on what you want.